 I grew up in a beautiful suburb of Brisbane, Australia, called Ashgrove.
-My earliest memories are of lying quietly on cool, bare wooden floors, coloring and drawing, and trying to stop my pencils rolling away into the middle of the room into the chatter and chaos of noisy children playing with their toys.
+My earliest memories are of lying quietly on cool, bare wooden floors, colouring and drawing.
+I was always trying to stop my pencils rolling away into the chatter and chaos of noisy children playing with their toys in the middle of the room.
 Occasionally, one of my siblings or cousins would come over and see what I was doing.
 “Why are you always drawing?” they would often ask.
 “Because I like drawing the most”, I would reply.

 Maree with colouring books on her birthday

-My memories of school are filled with waiting – for art classes, for English classes so I could illustrate my stories, and for the art competitions.
+My memories of school are filled with waiting – for art classes, art competitions and for English classes so I could illustrate my stories.
 Although I was always one of the top students, I was way too shy to put my hand up in class or do anything that would draw attention to myself, EXCEPT, for when it came to my art.

-I loved it when kids would come over to see what I was drawing, and I really enjoyed hearing their excited squeals when they would see my funny little drawings and we would laugh together and make up stories about my tiny mouse, or cute turtle, octopus or baby kitten.
-I started to gain confidence when the teachers would also praise my drawings, so eventually, I discovered that art was a way to connect with, and entertain, people.
+I loved it when kids would come over to see what I was drawing, and I really enjoyed hearing their excited squeals when they would see my funny little drawings and we would laugh together and make-up stories about my tiny mouse, or cute turtle, octopus or baby kitten.
+My confidence started to grow when the teachers would also praise my drawings, so eventually, I discovered that art was a way to connect with and entertain people.

 I was lucky my parents encouraged me with my art.
 My Mother used to take me to choose my own ‘Colour by Number’ painting sets to paint.
 She also gave me a big, picture-filled book on Walt Disney and his cartoons, which I still have to this day.
 My Dad taught me how to paint the human face one night at the dining table.

 In the Courier Mail, my first official ‘public’ exposure was in early primary school.
 It seemed like an eternity for me to wait for dawn each Sunday morning and listen for the ‘paperboy’ to throw our newspaper – The Courier-Mail onto our front lawn.
 I would leap out of bed and tiptoe across the cold, wet grass – still covered in dew (freezing in Winter!) – to get the tightly rolled, now damp newspaper.
-I would undo the rubber bands and the paper would burst out of its roll, and I would pull out the Kid’s Section, which was filled with cartoons, and stories and pictures.
+Undoing the rubber bands quickly, the paper would burst out of its roll and I would pull out the Kid’s Section, which was filled with cartoons, and stories and pictures.

 I noticed each week there was an Art Competition where you could send in a drawing, and only one child could win the ‘prize’ (a small cheque) for the best drawing.
 I decided to enter in one of my drawings, and I couldn’t believe my eyes a few weeks later when I saw MY picture was published, right there, in the middle of the comics, for all to see!
 My Mother cashed in the cheque for me.
 From then on, I would often send in drawings to the Courier Mail, and I went on to win many more of these competitions.